 This is how your judgment, your powers of judgment, become well informed, so that you’ve got good standards of judgment and you know how to apply them to specific cases.

 The Buddha knew he was in a position where he couldn’t tell people what to do against their will.
-And he couldn’t prove his many of his main points.
+And he couldn’t prove many of his main points.
 After all, he talks about nibbana.
 Where is it?
 Where do you see it?
 It’s not in anything he could point to.
-But what he did depend on was the fact that people are suffering and they want to know a way to put an end to suffering.
+What he did depend on was the fact that people are suffering and they want to know a way to put an end to suffering.
 He’s offering that to them: If you want to find an end of suffering, this is what you can do.
 What you have to do.

 This is what we’re working on as we meditate, developing mindfulness, alertness, ardency, intentness, concentration, discernment, steadiness of mind: all the qualities that put us in a position where we can make accurate judgments for ourselves.